Partial Domain Adaptation without Domain Alignment: Abstract

 \section{Abstract}

-Unsupervised domain adaptation (UDA) aims to transfer knowledge from a well-labeled source domain to a different but related unlabeled target domain with identical label space.
-Currently, the main workhorse for solving UDA is domain alignment, which has proven successful.
-However, it is often difficult to find an appropriate source domain with identical label space.
-A more practical scenario is so-called partial domain adaptation (PDA) in which the source label set or space subsumes the target one.
-Unfortunately, in PDA, due to the existence of the irrelevant categories in source domain, it is quite hard to obtain a perfect alignment, thus resulting in mode collapse and negative transfer.
-Although several efforts have been made by down-weighting the irrelevant source categories, the strategies used tend to be burdensome and risky since exactly which irrelevant categories are unknown.
-These challenges motivate us to find a relatively simpler alternative to solve PDA.
-To achieve this, we first provide a thorough theoretical analysis, which illustrates that the target risk is bounded by both model smoothness and between-domain discrepancy.
-Considering the difficulty of perfect alignment in solving PDA, we turn to focus on the model smoothness while discard the riskier domain alignment to enhance the adaptability of the model.
-Specifically, we instantiate the model smoothness as a quite simple intra-domain structure preserving (IDSP).
-To our best knowledge, this is the first naive attempt to address the PDA without domain alignment.
-Finally, our empirical results on multiple benchmark datasets demonstrate that IDSP is not only superior to the PDA SOTAs by a significant margin on some benchmarks (e.g., $\sim$+10\% on Cl$\rightarrow$Rw and $\sim$+8\% on Ar$\rightarrow$Rw ), but also complementary to domain alignment in the standard UDA.
+Unsupervised domain adaptation (UDA) aims to transfer knowledge from a well-labeled source domain to a related and unlabeled target domain with identical label space.
+The main workhorse in UDA is domain alignment and has proven successful.
+However, it is practically difficult to find an appropriate source domain with identical label space.
+A more practical scenario is partial domain adaptation (PDA) where the source label space subsumes the target one.
+Unfortunately, due to the non-identity between label spaces, it is extremely hard to obtain an ideal alignment, conversely, easier resulting in mode collapse and negative transfer.
+These motivate us to find a relatively simpler alternative to solve PDA.
+To achieve this, we first explore a theoretical analysis, which says that the target risk is bounded by both model smoothness and between-domain discrepancy.
+Then, we instantiate the model smoothness as an intra-domain structure preserving (IDSP) while giving up possibly riskier domain alignment.
+To our best knowledge, this is the first naive attempt for PDA without alignment.
+Finally, our empirical results on benchmarks demonstrate that IDSP is not only superior to the PDA SOTAs (e.g., $\sim$+10\% on Cl$\rightarrow$Rw and $\sim$+8\% on Ar$\rightarrow$Rw), but also complementary to domain alignment in the standard UDA.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{